 Many of our guests will tell you that one of their favorite things are the surrounding birds.
 They especially love to watch the Hummingbirds who are very numerous during the spring and summer.
 We help attract birds to the resort with feeders and flowers.
 The climate and vegetation seems to draw a huge variety of birds for our guests to enjoy.
 Besides Hummingbirds we often see Steller’s Jays and Gray Jays, Bullock’s Orioles, Western Bluebirds, Northern Flickers, Downy Woodpeckers, House Finches, Chickadee’s, Tanagers, Grosbeaks and even an occasional Lazuli Bunting.

-Guests can spend hours playing horseshoes in our professional size pits, or take up a game of volleyball, badminton, bean bag toss, yard darts or ladder ball.
-We are also working on a fairy garden and hot wheel racetrack for the wee ones.
+Guests can spend hours playing horseshoes in our professional size pits, or take up a game of volleyball or badminton.